latest nhpb_banner 1__compressed2

 Free government phone.

-The main reason that the government provides free phones or cell service to low-income families is to ensure they can communicate during a crisis or that they have a way to apply for a job, work from home, or learn new skills.
-The program was created by the Federal Communication Commission (FCC) to ensure that all households, including seniors, the disabled, single moms or parents and the low income, have access to some means of communication.
+The main reason that the government provides free phones or cell service to low-income families is to ensure they can communicate during a crisis.
+Other reasons for Lifeline/LinkUp include so that struggling families have a way to apply for a job, work from home, or learn new skills.
+The program was created by the Federal Communication Commission (FCC) to ensure that all households have access to some means of communication.

-There are a number of companies that provide the free government landline or cell phone services to consumers.
+Lifeline (or the equivalent in your state) is the solution offered by most states as well as cell phone or cable companies.
+There are a number of national companies that provide the free government landline or cell phone services to consumers.
 Many of them give out a free cell phone with a prepaid, no contract account.
 In some ways this also benefits the witless company as it may help them develop a long term relationship with the customer.
 ATT, Verizon, Assurance/TMobile, SafeLink, Boost Mobile and other companies either give a free smartphone or pay the customer to get one.

 Not only may a free smartphone be given, but many wireless (or even cable companies) also help with connecting to the internet with free or affordable plans.
 As there are government programs for this as well.
 Locate free government internet service.

 The telecommunication companies will often (but not always) require a contract to be signed, and the terms and conditions will vary.
-However there are some pre-paid companies to apply at as well.
+However there are some pre-paid companies to apply at as well, which makes the cell phone easier to get for people with little or no credit history.
 As with any agreement that someone enters into, they should always review the terms of the deal closely.
 Many states also have agencies set up to answer questions from potential applicants.

 Assurance Wireless is part of the T-Mobile network.
 They will provide the free government backed phone program is all states.
 In general, they will provide a qualified low-income customer with hundreds of minutes of free internet usage each month, texting as well as talk time each month as well.
 In general, a low-income family be also be given a free Samsung Galaxy or Apple iPhone from Assurance (call 1-888 321-5880), though it will generally be an older model.